-- It is the resident's responsibility to remove personal items from hallways or common areas if requested by the staff.
-If the resident does not remove these items in the timeframe requested, they may be issued a fine and their items will be removed without their consent. - If students wish to keep a personal item in a common area for public use (for example, DVDs or games), they do so at their own risk.
-Residence Life staff encourages students to store items that are precious to them in their locked bedroom. - Due to space limitations, the College cannot provide storage for students' belongings during the summer.
+- Students are not permitted to store personal items in hallways or common areas of the halls. - Due to space limitations, the College cannot provide storage for students' belongings during the summer.
 Students must be prepared to move their belongings immediately upon signing out of the residence halls.
 All personal property that is abandoned will be disposed of or donated.